 - For the quick pickled slaw, whisk together the garlic, ginger, vinegar, oil, honey, coconut aminos, chili-garlic sauce, fish sauce, and salt in a large bowl.
 Stir in the cabbage, carrot, and onion to coat.
 Right before serving, stir in the cilantro and mint and sprinkle the peanuts on top.

-- To serve, divide the meat between the 6 baguette halves and top with the slaw.
+- To serve, divide the meat between the split baguettes and top with the slaw.
 Garnish with a few slices of jalapeno and fresh cilantro leaves, and serve with fresh lime wedges to squeeze on top.
 Cut each baguette into 3 sandwiches and enjoy.

 Disclosure: This post contains Amazon affiliate links to products I believe in, which means that even though it doesn’t cost you anything extra, I will receive a small amount of money from the sale of these items.
 Thank you for helping to support An Edible Mosaic!